NFC Checkpoint Scanning: Proof of Patrol Without the Hassle

 Key Takeaways

-- Tags cost under $1 each and last for years
+- Tags cost under $1 each and last for years without maintenance.

-- Works indoors where GPS fails
+- Works reliably indoors where GPS signals fail.

-- Automatic reports prove service delivery to clients
+- Automatic reports prove service delivery to clients with objective data.

 Written by